utsabpanta/react-hooks-library/README.md

 1. Explore hooks in the src/hooks directory
 2. Every hook comes with JSDoc comments, providing clear explanations of
-   parameters, return values, and usage.
+   parameters, return values, and usage
-3. Each hook has usage example, demonstrating its implementation and benefits.
+3. Each hook has usage example, demonstrating its implementation and benefits
 4. Check out examples directory or run `npm run examples` to see the their usage
 5. Fully written in TypeScript